 Fortunately, the hardware involved in inflight connectivity is minimal - you might even say elegantly so.
-Aside from the obligatory box (which resembles the modem/ router boxes you have at home), IFC solutions will include aerodynamic antennas or radomes that attach to the fuselage.
+Aside from the obligatory box (which resembles the modem/router boxes you have at home), IFC solutions will include aerodynamic antennas or radomes that attach to the fuselage.

-Pictured here is the Gogo AVANCE L3, one member of the industry's best ATG lineup for Pilatus aircraft.
-It allows for streaming of video and audio, email, text and talk, and high-speed Internet.
+Pictured here are the Gogo AVANCE L3 and AVANCE L5, two of the industry's best ATG setups for small- and medium-size business jets.
+The L3 affordably meets the needs of many aircraft, while the L5 offers expanded capabilities, including multinetwork management.
+Both solutions offer the most desired capabilities for email, text and talk, and high-speed internet.